bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 0: 00:01:58

 Yeah, I was doing statistical mechanics for my diploma thesis, like doing mostly simulations already, so a lot of computational work.
-And then for my PhD, I worked in the field of systems biology, which is like a mix of physics, math, and biology.
+And then for my PhD, I worked in the field of systems biology, which is like a mix of Physics, Math, and Biology.
-So somehow I tried to apply some physical techniques on problems from biology such as bone remodeling or some signal pathways in the cells.
+So somehow I tried to apply some physical techniques on problems from Biology such as bone remodeling or some signal pathways in the cells.
 So that's what I did.
 But that's been a long time ago I left science to work in the industry and I worked as a consultant for banks until I found about Bitcoin.